valflrt/leJardinier-v2/README.md

 # Notes

 - this bot is for development usage only
-- *Caution: my code is extremely fucked up so don't pay too much attention*
+- *Caution: my code was extremely fucked up at this time so don't pay too much attention*